-U.S Thrash generally takes the majority of the plaudits when it comes to singling out the genres finest moments (Reign In Blood, Master Of Puppets, Bonded By Blood, The Legacy etc) so we decided to turn the spotlight on those albums that snuck in under the radar without receiving the respect, or acknowledgment, they blatantly deserved.
+U.S thrash generally takes the majority of the plaudits when it comes to singling out the genres finest moments (Reign In Blood, Master Of Puppets, Bonded By Blood, The Legacy etc) so we’ve decided to turn the spotlight on those albums that snuck in under the radar without receiving the respect, or acknowledgment, they blatantly deserved at time of release.

 6. Holy Terror – Terror And Submission (1987)

 Holy Terror‘s debut from 1987 remains one of the more aggressive albums from thrash’s golden age and this cult band deserved far greater acclaim for this and its equally accomplished follow-up, Mind Wars.